tytydraco/yessleep/out/My_friends_went_missing_after_our_camping_trip_Im_the_only_one_who_knows_what_happened.md

-"Too dark," Sarah winced, looking up as the sun's rays, which were already muted as a result of the branches overhead, dissipated to nothingness.
+"Too dangerous," Sarah winced, looking up as the sun's rays, which were already muted as a result of the branches overhead, dissipated to nothingness.
 "There’s at least a mile of nothing but trees from here before we get to the main road.
 We’d crash before anything could happen to Penny.”